 To search for suitable CSG cells on non-serving frequencies, the UE may use an autonomous search function.
 If the UE detects a CSG cell on a non-serving frequency, the UE may reselect to the detected CSG cell if it is the highest ranked cell on its frequency.

-If the UE detects one or more suitable CSG cells on another RAT, the UE may reselect to one of them if allowed according to [19].
+If the UE detects one or more suitable CSG cells on another RAT, the UE may reselect to one of them if allowed according to 3GPP TS 25.304 [19].

 5.2.4.9 Cell reselection with Hybrid cells

-In addition to normal cell reselection rules, the UE shall use an autonomous search function to detect at least previously visited hybrid cells whose CSG ID and associated PLMN identity is in the UE's CSG whitelist according to the performance requirements specified in [10].
+In addition to normal cell reselection rules, the UE shall use an autonomous search function to detect at least previously visited hybrid cells whose CSG ID and associated PLMN identity is in the UE's CSG whitelist according to the performance requirements specified in MFA TS 36.133 [10].
 The UE shall treat detected hybrid cells as CSG cells if the CSG ID and associated PLMN identity of the hybrid cell is in the UE’s CSG whitelist and as normal cells otherwise.

 5.2.4.10 E-UTRAN Inter-frequency Redistribution procedure